SoftwareAG/cumulocity-examples/device-integrations/raspberry-pi-4/README.md

 To configure a firmware version:

-* Open Cumulocity and click on "Firmware".
+1. Open the Cumulocity platform and click **Firmware**.

-* Click "Add Firmware".
+2. Click **Add Firmware**.

-* Enter a name for the firmware.
+3. Enter a name for the firmware.
 As URL, use the Git hash of the firmware version at https://github.com/Hexxeh/rpi-firmware.
-To get the Git hash, click on "Commits" and select a particular version there.
+To get the Git hash, click **Commits** and select a particular version there.
 The hash is the seemingly random set of characters at the end of the URL.

-* Save the firmware version.
+4. Save the firmware version.

 To roll out the firmware to a Raspberry Pi:

-* Click on the "Software" tab of the Raspberry Pi.
+1. Click the **Software** tab of the Raspberry Pi.

-* Click "Install firmware".
+2. Click **Install firmware**.

-* Select the firmware version to install.
+3. Select the firmware version to install.

-* Click "Install".
+4. Click **Install**.

 The Raspberry Pi will install the firmware and will reboot.
-Go to the "Control" tab to follow the upgrade process.
+Go to the **Control** tab to follow the upgrade process.
 At the next reboot, the firmware should be successfully installed.

 ## Troubleshooting